mavotronik/WS_Studica/README.md

 # WS_Studica
 Software and code for studica robots
-# This repo only for windows
+# This software only for windows
 Software for windows, you need installed java on your device too